 The Deer Vale soldiers organised a 'complimentary social' to say thank you and present the address to them, which was ornately illustrated by creator John Sands.
 It features Empire flags at the top and wattle blossoms and the Red Cross emblem at the bottom.
 The Don Dorrigo Gazette, 3 November 1920, described the function held in the Deer Vale Hall on Wednesday, 27 October.

-Deer Vale is a small community located west of Dorrigo NSW.
-The memorial is located in the district at the Don Dorrigo and Guy Fawkes Historical Society Museum.
+Deer Vale is a small community located west of Dorrigo, NSW.
+The memorial is located at the Don Dorrigo and Guy Fawkes Historical Society Museum.